 This course is specific to students enrolled in our 6-8th grade “functional life skills” program.

 Students will build skills in positive health behaviors with an emphasis on personal hygiene, interpersonal communication, and developmental changes.
 Students will be exposed to content at a developmentally appropriate level.

 Health Education at the High School Level

 Health is a condition of well-being that is required for the development of each individual and for society as a whole.
 Optimal health is dependent upon one’s knowledge, attitudes and behaviors.
 The Health course is aligned with the NYS learning standards and the Guidance Document and is approved by the North Colonie Board of Education.
 The Health curriculum is structured around the overarching skills of Self-Management and Relationship Management and is supported through the development of Planning and Goal Setting, Decision Making, Communication, Stress Management, and Advocacy.
 Topics are presented in connection to a specific skill area.
 The instructional focus is on promoting abstinence and to provide accurate, age appropriate information to support student’s ability to make informed decisions, to problem solve, to be safe and to achieve a high level of wellness.
 Health is offered during the sophomore year and students are required to pass this course in order to graduate.
-Students entering Shaker High School in grade 12 will be required to take Health unless the requirement was fulfilled in a previous school.
-A summary of topics is listed below:
+Students entering Shaker High School after 10th grade will be required to take Health unless the requirement was fulfilled in a previous school.

 High School Health